 This Issue is being made in terms of Regulation 229 (2) of Chapter IX of SEBI (ICDR) Regulations, 2018, as amended from time to time, whereby, an issuer whose post issue paid up capital is ₹ 2,274.10 lakhs, shall issue equity shares to the public and propose to list the same on the Small and Medium Enterprise Exchange ("SME Exchange", in this case being the Emerge Platform of National Stock Exchange of India Limited).
-For further details regarding the salient features and terms of such an issue, please refer chapter titled "Terms of Issue" and "Issue Procedure" on page no. 230 and 241 respectively of this Draft Red Herring Prospectus.
+For further details regarding the salient features and terms of such an issue, please refer chapter titled "Terms of Issue" and "Issue Procedure" on page no. 222 and 233 respectively of this Prospectus.

-This public issue comprises of upto 61,40,077 equity shares of face value of $\[\]$ 0/- each for cash at a price of $\[\]$ 0/- per equity share including a share premium of $\[\]$ 0/- per equity share (the "issue price") aggregating up to $\[\]$ 0/ lakhs ("the issue") by our Company.
-The Issue and the Net Issue will constitute $\[\]$ 0/- and $\[\]$ 0/- respectively of the post issue paid up Equity Share Capital of the Company.
+This public issue comprises 61,40,000 equity shares of face value of ₹10/- each for cash at a price of ₹ 33/- per equity share aggregating ₹ 2026.20 lakhs ("the issue") by our Company.
+The Issue and the Net Issue will constitute 26.99 % and 25.36 % respectively of the post issue paid up Equity Share Capital of the Company.